garbray/vim-config/README.md

 ## Dependencies

-To make vim works really great in macOSX you can use the following thirdparties to improve his performance
+To make vim works great in macOSX you can use the following third parties to improve his performance

 - brew
 - cask